-As we let them know that we care very much for their children and that we are looking forward to their success, parents will be expecting that their children are to study hard and that they should maintain focus and engagement towards their studies.
+As we let them know that we care very much for their children and that we are looking forward to their success, parents will be expecting their children to study hard and that they should maintain focus and engagement in their studies.

 And when students feel the ultimate support of their parents, they are most likely to become persevering and resilient to become independent learners.

 I know that sometimes our learning activities are confusing to parents that they would complain.
 However, through consistent communication, we can let them understand that every activity in the classroom is for the growth and welfare of their children so they can have autonomy in learning.

 6. We want parents to know that we are helping children become lifelong learners.